 Directed by Chad Larabee

 Adapted from Hans Christian Andersen’s beloved tale, this Disney classic will delight Northern Stage audiences of all ages.
 Mermaid Ariel is fascinated by the world and lives of people on dry land and longs to someday join them though her father, King Triton, forbids it.
 With music by eight-time Academy Award winner Alan Menken, this beautiful tale of love will capture your heart with its irresistible songs including “Under the Sea,” “Kiss the Girl,” and “Part of Your World.”

 January 31 – February 18

 Paul McCartney and John Lennon together again for one night only.
-This intimate play by Hollywood writer Bob Stevens (Yes Dear, The Wonder Years) brings to life a long forgotten night before John and Paul were the most famous young men on earth.
-Stuck in a hotel room in Key West, they do what all young men do when they’re bored–get drunk.
-As their talk turns serious, they bond over their lost mothers and find inspiration for the music that changed our lives.
+This intimate play by Hollywood writer Bob Stevens (The Wonder Years, Murphy Brown, Malcolm In The Middle) brings to life a little known night when John and Paul were becoming the most famous young men on earth.
+Stranded in a hotel room in Key West, they do what many young men do when they’re bored–get drunk.
+They have some laughs, but as their talk turns serious, they bond over the revelation of traumatic childhood events they have in common and find inspiration for the music that changed our lives.

 by Ayad Akhtar